Angular Signal Forms – Everything You Need to Know

 }

-The validator shown here accepts the airports passed to the allowed parameter.
+This validator can check a string property passed via the path parameter against the list of allowed cities passed to the allowed parameter.
 To use the validator, the application calls it in the schema:

 [...]